RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Don’t trust writers over doers.
 Storytelling is fiction; messiness is real life.

 People give too much respect to people who produce opinionated blog posts, newsletters, podcasts and essays.
 Usually these are not evidence-based, and the writer has no experience with the details of the problems they are writing about.
-If you have to read anything, read academic papers.
-This means you should be critical of
+If you have to read anything, read academic papers, not opinion pieces.

 ### Focus on the person in the room who gives the most original insights, rather than recycles talking points.